intelligence-in-musical-interfaces/intelligence-in-musical-interfaces.github.io/index.markdown

 - How should we cope with legal issues related to data ownership in ML-based NIMEs?
 - How should we cope with the environmental issues related to the training of AI/ML for NIMEs?

+{% comment %}
 The workshop will involve short talks from participants to frame their research topic and/or musical practices.
 Abstracts to present will be selected by the organisers with a short round of peer-review.
 Non-presenting participation will also be allowed.
+{% endcomment %}

 The bulk of the workshop will be focussed on community building and co-design activities.
 The outcomes of the workshop will be used to motivate an edited volume or special issue on the use of ML/AI in NIME interfaces and performance practices.

 <!-- ## Draft Session Plan (4 hours planned) -->